Abandon a gift in a Will to keep the pension?

 How can the accountant and financial planner build a Will so that the child continues to get a pension?Centrelink gifts in Wills

 Pretend Mary’s mother is still alive.
 Mary takes her mother to the Accountant and Financial Planner.
 There are many strategies available to them.
-For example, the Accountant and Adviser go on our website and build a 3-Generation Testamentary Trust Will.
+For example, the Accountant and Adviser visit our website and build a 3-Generation Testamentary Trust Will.
 The 3-Generation Testamentary Trust Will names Mary and her children as beneficiaries.
 The 3-Generation Testamentary Trust is flexible.
 Each beneficiary can receive a portion or none of the estate.

 What about companies, Family Trusts and 3-Generation Testamentary Trusts?